 Further up the block, and at the heart of downtown, you’ll find St. Stephen’s Church.
 Built in 1881, the church is a landmark of Longmont history.
 Don’t miss the ornate fountain that flanks St. Stephen’s as well as the mosaic on the side of the Kitchen Co. building adjacent to this downtown oasis.

 No visit to Longmont would be complete without a jaunt through downtown.
 The area was designated as a Certified Creative District by Colorado Creative Industries in 2014 and boasts numerous galleries, restaurants, brewpubs, retail shops and creative industries.
 It’s a great place to see and a great place to be.
-In early 2018, a number of buildings in downtown Longmont were added to the National Register of Historic Places.
+Downtown Longmont has joined the Historic Eastside and Historic Westside neighborhoods on the National Register of Historic Places.